 43. The consultation process to identify and validate the project zones was extensive (See Part II.
 Section I.).
 Initial zones were proposed by the National Executing Entities.
 The primary criteria included: i) national priorities for improving rice production, ii) threats and vulnerabilities posed by climate change to rice production and rice producers, and iii) potential improvements to rice production and adaptation strategies.
 Project zone selection was discussed and reviewed during the pre-concept note and the concept note stage through stakeholder consultation.
 This process was intensified during the project proposal stage by i) consulting with the local stakeholders in the project zones (through local meetings and a stakeholder survey), and ii) reassessing and validating the project zones during national workshops, which took place in each of the 13 countries during late March and early April 2021.
 Project zones were identified at the second administrative (district) level at the concept note stage.
-The zones were more narrowly identified at the third administrative (commune) level during the project zones at the commune level is shown in Figure 6.
+The zones were more narrowly identified at the third administrative (commune) level during the project proposal stage, and even down to the level of the rice production sites in some countries.
+The regional map of the project zones at the commune level is shown in Figure 6.

-ECOWAS (2008).
+18 ECOWAS (2008).
 Regional Agricultural Policy for West Africa: ECOWAP: Make agriculture a lever of regional integration, ECOWAS, published in France.